Bernard Tissier de Mallerais: SSPX bishop

 In 1991, Tissier de Mallerais consecrated Licínio Rangel as bishop for the Priestly Society of St John Mary Vianney after the death of its founder, bishop Antônio de Castro Mayer.
 The duties of Tissier de Mallerais in the SSPX included the administration of the sacraments, particularly the sacrament of confirmation.
 He travelled extensively throughout the world, visiting SSPX chapels and communities.

-Bishop Bernard Tissier saying mass in Madrid in 2023.

 Death

 On 28 September 2024, Tissier de Mallerais suffered a skull fracture and internal haemorrhage due to a trip and fall on stairs in the seminary in Écône.
 He was temporarily placed into an induced coma.
 Tissier de Mallerais died on 8 October 2024, at the age of 79.

 His funeral was officiated on 18 October 2024 by Bishop Alfonso de Galarreta, after which he was buried in the crypt of the International Seminary of Saint Pius X at Écône, where Archbishop Marcel Lefebvre and Bishop Vitus Huonder also rest.
+Following his death, speculation concerning the consecration of a new bishop for the SSPX to fill de Mallerais' place intensified.